abhishek-107/PortfolioProject-PowerBI/HRAnalyticsDashboard_README.md

 2) Open the Dashboard.pbix file in Power BI Desktop.

 3) Explore the dashboard by interacting with the filters and slicers.

+# Credits

+Data Source

+The dataset used in this project is obtained from a YouTube channel named Rishabh Mishra (https://www.youtube.com/@RishabhMishraOfficial).
+The data represents employee attrition details for a particular company.